 3.1.2 BPA Notice and Completing Customer Application

 Within ten Business Days of BPA’s receipt of «Customer Name»’s application, BPA shall notify «Customer Name» as to the status of the application.
-Such notice shall inform «Customer Name» of the following: (1) whether the information provided in the submitted application form is sufficient for BPA to request firm transmission service for «Customer Name»’s Network Resource, (2) whether the amount of Transfer Service requested for «Customer Name»’s Network Resource exceeds, or partially exceeds, the current Fiscal Year Transfer Cap and (3) whether the amount of Transfer Service requested for «Customer Name»’s Network Resource exceeds, or partially exceeds BPA’s forecast of «Customer Name»’s minimum hourly load for their transfer POD(s).
+Such notice shall inform «Customer Name» of the following: (1) whether the information provided in the submitted application form is sufficient for BPA to request firm transmission service for «Customer Name»’s Network Resource, (2) whether the amount of Transfer Service requested for «Customer Name»’s Network Resource exceeds, or partially exceeds, the current Fiscal Year Transfer Cap, and (3) whether the amount of Transfer Service requested for «Customer Name»’s Network Resource exceeds, or partially exceeds BPA’s forecast of «Customer Name»’s minimum hourly load for their transfer POD(s).

 If BPA determines the information in «Customer Name»’s application is insufficient, then BPA may ask «Customer Name» for additional information to support BPA’s efforts to secure firm transmission service. «Customer Name» shall provide BPA with the requested information within ten Business Days or within such time as the Parties may agree.